Ozedaval/Eye-Gaze-Technology/README.md

      - Researching for a Trustworthy API(s) to recognise facial expression/eye gaze.
      - Implement the Logic of the App which can use the API to convert into touch & click events.

-#### Deliverable 2: Basic Skeleton of App (Semester 1: Week 7 - Week 8)
+#### Deliverable 2: Basic Skeleton of App (Semester 1: Before Week 7)
   * The basic skeleton will consist of what the overall app will look like.This will be built based upon the Logic part of the prototype built in the previous deliverable.
     - Creating basic content for assisting communication.
     - Temporarily store content in a persistent storage.
     - Implement the application which follows a good software design pattern/model (MVVM or MVP).
-    - Unit Testing for the added features if applicable & the logic part of Deliverable 1.
+    - Unit Testing for the added features if applicable.
-#### Deliverable 3:Minimum Viable Product-MVP (Semester 1: Week 8 - Week 10)
+#### Deliverable 3:Minimum Viable Product-MVP (Semester 1: Before Week 10)
   * A MVP will be delivered which could successful adapt the eye gaze or face tracking technology into our android application that users may manage to touch and click screens to help them sound their voices with basic sentence structures.
-     - Replacing the persistent storage by Creating & Linking up the database to the application.
+     - Using a local database to store words & related data.
      - Use an API to convert Text into Speech & store it in the local Storage.
-     - Add the local Storage path for each word along with it in the Database.
-     - Link the sound of word such that upon interacting with the respective View object, the word will be read out.
+     - Adding Input Sensitivity Settings
      - Linking Images & making the UI more friendly.
      - Unit Testing of the added features if applicable.